sleeyax/NotesApp/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-netflix.svg)](https://forthebadge.com)

 ## About
-This is a simple Java backend powered by microservices, used to store notes.
+This is a simple Java backend powered by microservices.
+Users can register, log in, create notes, optionally check them for spelling errors or convert them to a different format.

 ## Overview
 ![topology](img/topology.png)